00sapo/Python-Complementary-Languages/README.rst

 probably lead to similar results as cython, but with an added library.
 Moreover, it's tricky because after having run some code its perfomance decreases.

+Similarly to Rust, Nim suffers from copying data too.

 Numba is still tricky with lists.
 Performance is encouraging, but the code is not intuitive at all and requires a lot of hacks, breaking the pythonic